agitter/asap-polaris-admet-challenge/writeup.md

 From a usability and commercialization perspective, TabPFN makes some interesting choices.
 The code is Apache License 2.0 licensed, which is great.
 The API is free to use up to a point.
-There is a limit of 5000000 (table) cells per day, which is consumed quickly when running its example ensembling code.
+There is a limit of 5000000 (table) cells per day, which is consumed quickly.
+I was unable to train models for all the ADMET properties within the daily limit, which was a practical challenge that made the code more complicated than it needed to be.
 I have not yet tried running the models locally or contacting the team to discuss increasing the default daily limit.

 Polaris was excellent as a competition platform.